 Website: Cotton and Rye

-10. Grab some scrumptious pastries at the Back in the Day Bakery
+10. Back in the Day Bakery

 Make your way into Back in the Day Bakery and taste the best pastries and bread at one of Savannah’s best bakeries.
 Try their signature buttermilk biscuit, or build your own biscuit.
 Some of their best pastries include scones, muffins, and cinnamon swirls.
 If you wish to have lunch, their curry chicken, and grilled cheese salad is a must-try.
 The best thing about this bakery is that they offer baking classes to diners as well.
 Book a class for December and learn the art and craft of southern baking with Cheryl Day.
 Avid bakers an cooks can also purchase cookbooks in the bakery as well for some memorabilia to take home from Savannah.